Form of Government: Federal constitutional monarchy

 The Muslim Executive of Belgium was established in 1999, playing a consultative role towards the government.

-Defence is based on four main commands: the Army, the Navy, the Air Force, the National Police Force.
+There are four main commands: Army, Navy, Air Force (4 billion euros were allocated to buy new F-35 fighter jets) and National Police Force.
 Military personnel are all professionals.

 The legal system is of the continental European type.
 The law courts may proceed against Belgian residents (including foreigners) for war crimes and crimes against humanity wherever they may have been committed.